CookedSeafood/rogue-sword/README.md

 An item where `minecraft:item_name` is "Rogue Sword" is considered as a rogue sword.

-An example command that gives rogue sword to yourslef:
+An example command that gives a rogue sword to yourslef:

 ```mcfunction
 /give @s golden_sword[item_name="Rogue Sword"]